 COVID-19 / SARS-COV-2 TESTING AT WELLINGTON

-The CDC does not recommend universal testing of all students and staff.
-At this time, Wellington will not pursue testing for our community.
+The CDC does not recommend universal testing of all students and staff conducted on site.
+At this time, Wellington does not provide testing for our community.

 COVID-19 / SARS-COV-2 SCREENING AT WELLINGTON